Online Metal Glossary

 Longitudinal bow in an unwound coil in the direction opposite to the curvature of the wound coil.

-see "Sheet, Coiled."
+See "Sheet, Coiled."

 (l) A linear discontinuity in a cast surface caused when meeting streams of metal fail to merge prior to solidification.
 (2) A forging defect developed by metal flowing into a section from two directions, resulting in a discontinuity at the junction.